wangzhikai/Treetor/README.md

 QuickStart
 ----
 In package net.heteroclinic.graphtest, locate file Test20121111_II.java, change Bag.testresultfilepath to a folder for output results, execute the main() function of this Java file.
 The graphic output (.png files) will show a conjectured threads/resources dependency graph.

+Treetor is a acyclic graph (tree/forest) rendering tool.